 Does life come in patterns for you?

 Sometimes Affectus has waves of related activities.
 This is sometimes due to the calendars of others, such as the award season we have just been through and sometimes it feels random.

-Sometimes it is weeks of planning such as our fortnight of intense planning for PURE Breakthrough, the National Seafood Industry Leadership Program or Business Nous.
+Sometimes it is weeks of planning such as our two weeks of intense planning for Ready.

 Or it's weeks of facilitation with our face-to-face and virtual programs and workshops.

 Does your year and months have waves of related activities?

 This week Affectus pattern has been a week of conversations.

 These are just a few of the conversations themes we have had.
 Invariably, these conversations have resulted in us finding a way of assisting and building with others in our network.

 I love weeks like this.
 And I will be sharing what happened in a few of our conversations and with some tips woven in about conversation.

 We are thrilled to have found a our place for Affectus to give.